microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 #### ___Metadata___ Endpoints

-The [metadata endpoints](https://api.microbiomedata.org/docs#/metadata) can be used to get and filter metadata from collection set types (including studies, biosamples, activites, and data objects as discussed in the __find__ section).
+The [metadata endpoints](https://api.microbiomedata.org/docs#/metadata) can be used to get and filter metadata from collection set types (including studies, biosamples, activities, and data objects as discussed in the __find__ section).

 Unlike the compact syntax used in the __find__  endpoints, the syntax for the filter parameter of the metadata endpoints use [MongoDB-like language querying](https://www.mongodb.com/docs/manual/tutorial/query-documents/).
 The applicable parameters of the __metadata__ endpoints, with acceptable syntax and examples, are in the table below.